rtCamp/wordpress-skeleton/SKELETON-GUIDE.md

     i. `bug_report.md` - Standardized template to report a bug.
 Will contain all details and checklists to be added in issue. ii. `feature_request.md` - Standardized template to create a feature request.

-2. `PULL_REQUEST_TEMPLATE` - Contains PR template.
-    i. `pull_request_template.md` - Standardized template for generating a PR.
+2. `pull_request_template.md` - Standardized template for generating a PR.
 Many times PRs are created without any notes or issue references.
 This will take care to remind a dev about all the necessary things to write in description while opening a PR.

 Both the templates aim to minimize the slack threads, calls and discussion due to lack of information in issues and PRs.